-In the fast changing, highly fluid, multidimensional discipline of national security policy and planning today, serious need exists for more trained analysts, policy planners, and experienced practitioners who better understand how to integrate the moving parts of this increasingly critical area of expertise.
-If past theory and practice understood national security more in terms of conventional military deterrence, current focus requires skilled professionals be able to integrate and coordinate US security policy to meet additional challenges posed by the global economy, cyberwar, terror networks, the proliferation of WMDs, and natural disasters.
+In the fast changing, highly fluid, multidimensional discipline of national security policy and planning today, serious need exists for more trained analysts, policy planners, and experienced practitioners who better understand how to integrate the critical areas of expertise with a biblical worldview.
+If past theory and practice understood national security more in terms of conventional military deterrence, current focus requires skilled professionals be able to integrate and coordinate US security policy to meet additional challenges posed by the return of great power competition, cyberwar, terror networks, WMDs, and natural disasters.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Midterm Research Essay
+Research Essay Assignments (3)